DALDEI/ml-docker/README.md

 tools sufficient to compilee MarkLogic Server.
 (Assuming, of course, that you have access to the sources.)

+There’s a single build argument:

+* `user` the name of the non-root user, defaults to `devuser` and must be the same as the `user` passed to the `coreos` image

 ## Ancillary scripts

 Optional: two scripts exists to 'pull' these files during the build.